 Numerous ERP companies spotted a market opportunity and have since capitalized on serving small and high-growth businesses.

-Here are a few ERP companies committed to serving small businesses:
+Here are a few ERP system examples committed to serving small businesses:

 - SAP Business One